The Unsung Boons of Community College

-Although I had one particularly passionate friend who was very vocal about her hatred for community colleges, why they suck and how I would be missing out on the college experience, my mind was set.
+Although I had one particularly passionate friend and essay writer who was very vocal about her hatred for community colleges, why they suck and how I would be missing out on the college experience, my mind was set.
 Now, I don’t regret it one bit.

 Smaller campus = pedestrian heaven.